angular/components/src/material/datepicker/datepicker.md

 with a variety of different date implementations.
 However it also means that developers need to make sure to provide the appropriate pieces for the datepicker to work with their chosen implementation.

-The easiest way to ensure this is to import one of the provided date modules:
+The easiest way to ensure this is to import one of the provided date adapters:

-`MatNativeDateModule`
+`provideNativeDateAdapter` or `MatNativeDateModule`

 <table>
   <tbody>